siwells/pdt_materials/project.euler/README.md

 ## Challenging Project Ideas ##

-These projects are a serious test.
+These projects are a more serious test.
 I got the inspiration from them from Austin Z. Henley's list of [challenging projects every programmer should try](https://web.eecs.utk.edu/~azh/blog/challengingprojects.html).
-Take a look at his site because he has some explanations of why it is worth attempting these projects.
+Take a look at his site because he has some explanations of why it is worth attempting some of them.

 1. Text editor
 2. 2D game - Space Invaders